serhiy-dranko/Dataskools/Week_8/Day_2/reflection_to_the_tasks.md

 > "An insight is different from a finding because a finding states what the data shows, and an insight..."

+  explains what that pattern means for a decision or an action — it connects the data to a "so what."
+A finding is "Winter ridership drops to ~2.2M."
+An insight is "Winter isn't a smooth seasonal dip, it's a separate low-demand regime driven by cold-weather threshold behavior, so we shouldn't staff or forecast it the same way we do shoulder seasons.

 > "If I had to remove two of the three AI visuals — Key Influencers, Decomposition Tree, forecast — from a three-minute executive summary, I would keep... because..."

+   I'd keep Key Influencers, because it gives stakeholders a direct, quantified answer to "what's driving ridership" that they can act on immediately, without needing to interpret a chart.
+   Decomposition Tree is useful for deeper investigation, but in a three-minute summary, a clear driver with a number attached lands faster and more memorably than an exploratory tool or an unvalidated projection.

 These will come up again in Block 4.